opencast/opencast/docs/guides/admin/docs/workflowoperationhandlers/tag-woh.md

-# TagWorkflowOperation
+# Tag Workflow Operation

+ID: `tag`

 ## Description

-With the TagWorkflowOperationHandler it's possible to select various media package elements and then modify their tag set and / or set their flavor.
+With the tag operation, it's possible to select various media package elements and then modify their tags and/or their flavor.

 So for example it's possible to pick up elements like the dublin core catalogs that have been added to the media package at the beginning of the workflow and tag them, so they can be picked up by operations later on.

 ## Parameter Table

 Tags and flavors can be used in combination.

 |configuration keys|example|description|default value|